Our Most Important Work

 Our Process and Statement of Work

-In developing the “Our Most Important Work” priorities, we heard from other Stanford community and educational leaders, including Harry J. Elam, Jr., senior vice provost for education, Jane Shaw, then dean for religious life, Patricia Gumport, then vice provost for graduate education, and others.
+In developing the “Our Most Important Work” priorities, we heard from other Stanford community and educational leaders, including then Harry J. Elam, Jr., senior vice provost for education, Jane Shaw, then dean for religious life, Patricia Gumport, then vice provost for graduate education, and others.
 We also analyzed data from recent student surveys and demographic studies; worked with Stanford's Office of Institutional Research & Decision Support to understand that research; and reviewed recent student presentations on the most important issues facing the student community.
 We then intensively discussed and culled the ideas that surfaced.

 As we engaged in this process, we realized that our priority focus was on five key areas, which align with the mission statement we had developed in the “Future of Student Affairs.”